Jarzembak/fullstack-capstone/README.md

 npm i
 ```

-4. Add a `.env` file with your secret value for auth
+4. Add a `.env` file with your secret value for auth, and your database URL
 ```
 JWT_SECRET='somesecretvalue'
+DATABASE_URL="postgresql://your-user-name@localhost:5432/your-database-name"
 ```

 5. Create the database